-3 Procurement Strategy
+3.1 Procurement strategy

-This section provides insight into the procurement options for the CSET Phase 2 scheme and is an integral part of the project management process.
+This section provides insight into the procurement options for C2C.
+Procurement is an integral part of the project management process.
 The procurement strategy has been designed to ensure:

-- Value for money: GCP is under a duty to secure value for money in all of its transactions; - Compliance with legislation: a wide variety of UK and European Union legislation and regulations apply; - Avoidance of fraud and corruption: procurement must be visible and tightly controlled to limit potential fraud and avoid any suggestion of corruption; - The promoting / procuring authorities' vision and ambitions: procurement contributes directly to the delivery of GCP's vision and long-term ambitions; - The Commercial Case objectives are fulfilled; and - Flexibility: Allow for future schemes, development, innovation and new technology, ensuring GCP is not locked into long-term agreements.
+- Value for money GCP is under a duty to secure value for money in all of its transactions. - Compliance with legislation a wide variety of UK and European Union legislation and regulations apply. - Avoidance of fraud and corruption procurement must be visible and tightly controlled to limit potential fraud and avoid any suggestion of corruption. - The promoting / procuring authorities vision and ambitions: procurement contributes directly to the delivery of GCP's vision and long-term ambitions. - Fulfil the commercial cases scheme objectives. - Flexibility allow for future schemes, development, innovation and new technology, ensuring GCP is not locked into long-term agreements.